RudranshKi/SRAM/README.md

 Supply Voltage : 1.8V

+Total power consumption : ~270 &micro;w to 1.154 mw

-Maximum operation frequency : 42 MHz
+Maximum operation frequency : 52 MHz

 Memory : 16 byte

 Operable temperture : -40&deg;C to 85&deg;C

+Note : *To calculate the average power consumption we average the current draw from the supply voltages and multiply it with the supply voltage*

 ## <ins>Design</ins>

 #### SRAM